 The front door area was tricky because the door was off-center by just a little and none of the math seemed to work out either vertically or horizontally.
 Thankfully the guys on our project were meticulous.
 And, I kept reminding myself that painting everything dark and all one color would mask any irregularities.
 I tried to remember what I tell my clients – things always look worse before they look better.

 We love how Sherwin-Williams Iron Ore (SW 7069) completely transformed our 1980s contemporary.
 Four months later, it’s hard to remember how it used to look.
 Now we only need the new roof to complement the dark exterior (hopefully in the near future).

 Here is the after with the Sherwin-Williams Iron Ore siding and trim and the Black Magic TrueStile front door.
 We chose new contemporary style exterior lights also in bronze to coordinate with the existing bronze windows and the bronze gutters.

 The photos below are from early October with mums in our planters.

 A clear view of the bronze gutters again the Iron Ore siding.
 The previous owners had painted this window, so we painted it to blend in with the trim and siding.

 This is that same window earlier this summer before the hydrangeas changed color.

-Use the slider to see the before and after of the transformation of our 1980s Contemporary style home painted Sherwin-Williams Iron Ore SW 7069.
+Before and after transformation of our 1980s Contemporary style home painted Sherwin-Williams Iron Ore SW 7069….